 Looking for the best foodie festivals?
-Check out our expert guide to the best secret food festivals this summer.
+Check out our expert guide to the best secret summer food festivals.

 Barcelona BORN Gourmet, Barcelona

-Barcelona’s trendy Born district plays host to this buzzy street festival in July.
+Barcelona’s trendy Born district plays host to this buzzy street festival every summer (it’s often in September).
 Home to a thriving food community of Catalan bodegas, hipster wine bars, Basque pintxos, cheese shops and delis, BORN Gourmet carves a route through them all, hand-picking the best and showcasing them in a vibrant market of stalls and tastings.

 Look out for Sagardi’s grilled fish (straight from the Barceloneta fish market), Sagas’ superlative sandwiches and Llamber’s modern take on Spanish tapas.
 For a glass of wine, head to Born’s old-school wine bar, La Vinya del Senyor, and choose from its ever-changing selection of wines, or make your way to Vidrios y Cristales’ stall for a glass of vermouth and an impressive choice of traditional tinned fish.